 The Boston Raphael

-The night before the Boston Museum of Fine Arts was to celebrate its centenary, it announced that it had acquired an unknown and uncatalogued painting by Raphael.
+The night before the Boston Museum of Fine Arts was to celebrate its centennial, it announced that it had acquired an unknown and uncatalogued painting by Raphael.
 As headlines around the world spread the news of this discovery, an Italian art sleuth decided to investigate the details of the painting’s export from Italy—ultimately challenging the museum’s right to ownership.

 Related: The 18 Greatest War and Battle Paintings of All Time